af001/pi-detector/README.md

 Raspberry Pi Facial Recognition using AWS Rekognition and Pi-Timolo

 ### Description
 Pi-detector is used with [Pi-Timolo](https://github.com/pageauc/) to search motion generated images for face matches by leveraging AWS Rekognition.
 In its current state, matches are wrote to event.log.
 With some additional creativity and work, you could send out a notification or allow/deny access to a room with minimal changes.
-The install script will place the appropriate files in /etc/rc.loal to start on boot.
+The install script will place the appropriate files in /etc/rc.local to start on boot.

-### Build Requirments
+### Build Requirements
 Raspberry Pi (Tested with Rpi 3) <br />
 Picamera <br />
 AWS Rekognition Access (Free tier options available) <br />